European Parliament: Control of the executive

-Supervisory powers
+Supervisory and scrutiny powers

 The Parliament also has other powers of general supervision, mainly granted by the Maastricht Treaty.
-The Parliament has the power to set up a Committee of Inquiry, for example over mad cow disease or CIA detention flights – the former led to the creation of the European veterinary agency.
+The Parliament has the power to set up a Committee of Inquiry, which it has done, for example over mad cow disease and CIA detention flights – the former led to the creation of the European veterinary agency.
 The Parliament can call other institutions to answer questions and if necessary to take them to court if they break EU law or treaties.
 Furthermore, it has powers over the appointment of the members of the Court of Auditors and the president and executive board of the European Central Bank.
 The ECB president is also obliged to present an annual report to the parliament.

+The European Ombudsman is elected by the Parliament to deal with public complaints about maladministration (administrative irregularities, unfairness, discrimination, abuse of power, failure to reply, refusal of information or unnecessary delay) by any EU institution or body.

-The European Ombudsman is elected by the Parliament, who deals with public complaints against all institutions.
-Petitions can also be brought forward by any EU citizen on a matter within the EU's sphere of activities.
-The Committee on Petitions hears cases, some 1500 each year, sometimes presented by the citizen themselves at the Parliament.
+Petitions can be brought to the Parliament by any EU citizen on a matter within the EU's sphere of activities.
+The Parliament's Committee on Petitions hears cases, some 1500 each year, sometimes presented by the citizen themselves at the Parliament.
 While the Parliament attempts to resolve the issue as a mediator they do resort to legal proceedings if it is necessary to resolve the citizens dispute.

 Members

 The parliamentarians are known in English as Members of the European Parliament (MEPs).
-They are elected every five years by universal adult suffrage and sit according to political allegiance; about one third are women.
+They are elected every five years by universal suffrage and sit according to political allegiance.
+About 40 percent are women.
 Before the first direct elections, in 1979, they were appointed by their national parliaments.

 The Parliament has been criticized for underrepresentation of minority groups.
 In 2017, an estimated 17 MEPs were non-white, and of these, three were black, a disproportionately low number.
 According to activist organization European Network Against Racism, while an estimated 10% of Europe is composed of racial and ethnic minorities, only 5% of MEPs were members of such groups following the 2019 European Parliament election.